SimonSiefke/vscode-html-preview/README.md

 ## Features

-- Live editing of html files (currently only works with Text Nodes)
+- Live editing of html files (currently there are still some bugs)

 ## Commands